PatilSac/django_quiz/README.md

               code trans                     unit/int test
 ```

+### In case of docker issues check user permission at the host

+Run these two commands and it will solve this particular problem:
+sudo usermod -a -G docker $USER # adds your current user to docker group
+newgrp docker # activates new permissions for docker group

 ### DO NOT READ BEYOND THIS.
 ITS A TEMPLATE FOR README FILE IN GITHUB.

 Explain what these tests test and why